lryoung9/Liri-Bot/README.md

        * Plot of the movie.
        * Actors in the movie.

-   * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+   * If the user doesn't type a movie in, the program will output data for the movie 'The Room.'

 4. `node liri.js do-what-it-says`